edeleastar/moodle-book/readme.md

 There are two options for hosting the individual 'books' on moodle.

 1. Use the Moodle `book` feature.
 To do this, create a 'book' resource in moodle, and, once created, select 'import chapter'.
 You can then drag/drop the book archive into the prompted pane in moodle.
 The book archive, which is in the appropriate folder in the './public' folder, will typically be called `book.zip` (or perhaps book-01.zip if you have several books per topic).
-Once you press 'import' and then 'continue' moodle will create a book resource in your topic, including a correct ToC based on actual chapter headers.
+Once you press 'import' and then 'continue' moodle will create a book resource in your topic, including a correct ToC based on actual chapter titles.

-2. The generated lab folders (called book-archive.zip) can be dropped straight onto a moodle topic, and unarchived there.
+2. A standalone version of the ook (called book-archive.zip) can be dropped straight onto a moodle topic, and unarchived there.
 Set the 'main page' to the first html page of the lab.

 ###On Github

-The full course web can be hosted on an hosting service.
+The full course web can be hosted on any hosting service.
 On guthub, create repository, and create a branch called 'gh-pages'.
 Commit the './public' folder to this branch and push to github.
-The course will be available on 'yourname.github.io/repisitoryname/public'
+The course will be available on 'yourname.github.io/repisitoryname'

 ###On Bitbucket: